Please note: a valid prescription is required for all prescription medication.

 Missed Dose and Timing

-If a dose is missed, take it as soon as possible within 5 days after the missed dose, then resume the regular schedule.
-If more than 5 days have passed, skip the missed dose and take the next dose on the regular day.
-Do not take two doses on the same day.
-Keep doses at least 48 hours apart.
+If you miss a dose, take it as soon as you remember within 5 days after the missed dose.
+If more than 5 days have passed, skip the missed dose and take the next dose on the regularly scheduled day.
+Do not take two doses within 48 hours.
+Keeping a reminder on your phone or calendar can support consistent weekly use.

 Storage and Travel Basics